Thailand: Culture

-Respect for elderly and superiors (by age, position, monks, or certain professions) is Thai mores, reflecting in many classes of honorifics.
-Wai is a familiar Thai greeting, and is generally offered first by a person who is younger or lower in social status and position.
-Older siblings have duties to younger ones.

-Taboos in Thai culture include touching someone's head or pointing with the feet, as the head is considered the most sacred and the foot the lowest part of the body.
+Respect for the elderly and superiors is a fundamental Thai custom, reflected in the Thai language's complex classes of honorifics.
+The wai is a standard greeting generally offered first by a person who is younger or lower in social status.
+Older siblings also have defined duties toward younger ones.
+Social taboos include touching someone's head or pointing with the feet, as the head is considered the most sacred part of the body and the foot the lowest.